-Designers and naval architects will have established the amount of thrust required.
+Designers and naval architects will have established the amount of thrust required based on the worst anticipated environment.
 The equipment required to provide the stipulated uptime in the expected range of operating conditions will determine the required post worst case failure DP capability.